amankasat/ChainReaction/README.md

 # Chain-Reaction

+TO DO:

-player identity separate
+player identity separate : done

-can only add to own cell or empty cell
+can only add to own cell or empty cell : done

-player switiching
+player switiching : done

-connect frontend and backend (need to pass player identity and cell position)
+connect frontend and backend (need to pass player identity and cell position) : done

-beautify the board
+beautify the board :